kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 Another new command that we added is [`kyma create system`](/cli/commands/#kyma-create-system-kyma-create-system).
 In just one step, it allows you to create a system (an Application), bind it to a Namespace, and get a token to pair the system with an external application.

+### Manage functions

+If you prefer CLI over UI we have great news for you.
+We have released a set of new commands for function developers that would help them to get started with function development.

+You should find those command really helpful when starting the function from scratch or whenever you want to apply code or configuration changes to a function.

+Find more details in the dedicated [tutorial](https://kyma-project.io/docs/master/cli/overview/#tutorials-use-kyma-cli-to-manage-functions).

+### PR-number support for Install command

+The install command supports installing Kyma based on a specific Pull Request to the Kyma repository.
+So `kyma install --source=PR-XXXX` will install Kyma to your kubernetes cluster using the revision identified by the latest commit to the specific Pull Request.

+### Minikube support when using a DNS-Proxy on MacOS

+We added a new flag to the minikube command to support a setup which is typical for corporate environments.
+Please check out the new flag: `kyma provision minikube --use-hyperkit-vpnkit-sock`.

 ## Monitoring

 ### AuthProxy support for Grafana